Stephen Curry shoots 1-over 71 in Web.com Tour event

 Making his second appearance in the $600,000 event at TPC Stonebrae, the Golden State Warriors star rebounded from a bogey on the second hole with a birdie on the par-5 third .
 He added birdies on the par-4 seventh and eighth — hitting the flagstick on No. 8 — and closed with a par on No. 9.

-Playing as an amateur, Curry was eight shots behind leaders Adam Long and Seth Reeves with the afternoon wave still on the course.
+Playing as an amateur, Curry was tied for 106th among the 154 finishers — eight shots behind leaders Adam Long, Seth Reeves and Samuel Del Val.
 Last year, Curry shot 74-74 to tie for 148th and miss the cut by 11 shots.

 Playing alongside Web.com Tour winners Martin Trainer and Cameron Champ in the round that began on No. 10, Curry slightly pulled his iron off the tee into the first cut of rough, up against a sprinkler head.